 2. Don’t leave your engine idling

-Yes it’s an obvious point, but how often do you drop your other half off to nip into a shop or the house to pick something up and leave the engine running whilst they’re gone?
+Yes it’s an obvious point, but how often do you drop your other half off to nip into a shop to pick something up or a quick office clean and leave the engine running whilst they’re gone?
 If you’ve stopped and know that you won’t be going anywhere for a while, save fuel (and emissions) by turning off the engine.